Scotland national cricket team: International grounds

 Scotland currently has five grounds which have hosted internationals.

-The Grange Club in Edinburgh.
-The club itself was founded in 1832, and the current location has been in operation since 1872.
-The ground seats 5,000 people and has hosted 22 ODI's and 27 T20I's, including two matches from the 1999 Cricket World Cup.
+The Grange Club in Edinburgh was founded in 1832, and the club's current ground has been in operation since 1872.
+The ground seats 5,000 people and has hosted 22 ODIs and 27 T20Is, including two matches at the 1999 Cricket World Cup.

-Titwood in Glasgow.
-Clydesdale Cricket Club, which was founded in 1848, moved here in 1876.
+Titwood in Glasgow is the home ground of Clydesdale Cricket Club, which was founded in 1848 and moved here in 1876.
 Titwood hosted its first first-class match against Marylebone Cricket Club in July 1963.
 Between 1984 and 1986 the ground hosted an annual fixture against Ireland.
-It has hosted six ODI's, the most recent being in 2022.
+It has hosted six ODIs, the most recent being in 2022.

-Cambusdoon New Ground in Ayr.
-In 2006, Cambusdoon was approved by the International Cricket Council (ICC) to host ODI matches.
+Cambusdoon New Ground in Ayr was approved by the International Cricket Council (ICC) to host ODI matches in 2006.
 The ground hosted Scotland's 2015–17 ICC Intercontinental Cup matches between United Arab Emirates and Namibia.

-Mannofield Park in Aberdeen.
-Mannofield was also approved for ODI matches in 2006.
+Mannofield Park in Aberdeen was also approved for ODI matches in 2006.
 The ground's history dates back to 1879 when Aberdeen University played host to Edinburgh University.
-The ground also welcomed Ireland in 1930 and was the stadium where Sir Donald Bradman, who scored his last century on British soil at the ground in 1948.
-It has hosted 22 ODI's and 2 T20I's.
-The ground has played host to 11 first-class matches, the last of which came in July 2013 when Scotland beat Kenya in the 2011–2013 ICC Intercontinental Cup.
+The ground also welcomed Ireland in 1930 and was the ground where Sir Donald Bradman scored his last century on British soil in 1948.
+It has hosted 22 ODIs, 2 T20Is and 11 first-class matches, the last of which came in July 2013 when Scotland beat Kenya in the 2011–2013 ICC Intercontinental Cup.

-Forthill in Dundee.
-Forthill is the home of Forfarshire Cricket Club and was opened in 1880 with a match between Forfarshire and Glenalmond College.
+Forthill in Dundee is the home of Forfarshire Cricket Club and was opened in 1880 with a match between Forfarshire and Glenalmond College.
 In the 20th century several first-class matches took place there, including games against touring Indians and New Zealanders.
-It hosted its first ODI's in 2024, playing host to Namibia and Oman in the ICC Men's Cricket World Cup League 2.
+It was first used for ODIs in 2024, playing host to Namibia and Oman in the ICC Men's Cricket World Cup League 2.